vibhav0710/Data-Analysis/Sales/README.md

 Additionally, sales budget data provided in Excel format was connected to the data model.

 ## Data Modeling
-Data modeling was performed in Power BI, where the tables were divided into two categories:
+The data was then modeled in Power BI using a star schema approach.
+The tables were divided into two main categories: dimension tables and fact tables.
+All dimension tables were connected with the fact tables to create a comprehensive data model.
-1. **Dimension Tables**
-2. **Fact Tables**

 ## Dashboard Overview
 The finished Sales Management Dashboard consists of three pages: